FeroXx07/Construct-Engine/README.md

 - Press "L" key to delete the scene.
 - Press "K" key to save the scene.
 - Press "SPACE BAR" key to load the saved the scene.
+- Press "1" key to shoot spheres when on execution.

 ## License
 MIT License